hfour/ctsc/README.md

 With the introduction of project mode, local caching was added, however, it has 3 significant restrictions:

-* it requires that all modules compile with declarations.
+- it requires that all modules compile with declarations.
 This means that the toplevel application packages cannot easily be included in the project mode and have to be compiled separately.
-* it requires you to specify the dependant projects, even though they can be read from `package.json`.
+- it requires you to specify the dependant projects, even though they can be read from `package.json`.
 This means double book-keeping.
-* it only reuses files found in the local directory.
+- it only reuses files found in the local directory.
 This means it cannot be used to speed up compilation in CI by having a shared cache directory containing most of the unchanged modules, precompiled.

 ctsc has a different set of limitations, which are somewhat less restrictive:

-* it requires the `outDir` setting, so it can more easily cache the output directory properly.
+- it requires the `outDir` setting, so it can more easily cache the output directory properly.
 This limitation may be removable in the future if we decide to add a filter of the files to copy, as well as use a better copying solution such as `rsync` or `cpx` (slow)
-* it requires the `include` setting, so it can more easily read all the inputs.
+- it requires the `include` setting, so it can more easily read all the inputs.
 This limitation may also be removable in the future if we decide to add a filter on the files to use when calculating the input hash.

 Most monorepo projects already specify an `outDir` as `build` and `include` directories (e.g. src, tests, etc) so we believe these limitations are ok.
 Let us know if you disagree.

 ## install

-Currently not available on npm, must clone via git

-    git clone git@github.com:hfour/ctsc.git
-    cd ctsc
-    yarn tsc
-    yarn link

-Then in the folder where you use it

-    yarn link ctsc
+    yarn add ctsc

 Requirements:

-* (windows): WSL - windows subsystem for linux (find, xargs, tail)
+- (windows): WSL - windows subsystem for linux (find, xargs, tail)
-* git (for `git hash-object`)
+- git (for `git hash-object`)

 ## usage